reahl/reahl/reahl-doc/doc/component/introduction.rst

 version from its predecessor.
 The migration machinery needs access to all |Migration|\s of all versions of all components to be able to compute a correct dependency tree.

-Add an entry for each minor release of your component in :ref:`the "versions" object <setup_cfg_versions>` of the `setup.cfg`\'s component option.
+Add a `table`_ for each minor release of your component :ref:`in the 'setup.cfg' component option <setup_cfg_install_requires>`.

-For each such version entry, add two sub-entries:
+For each such version entry, add two entries:

  - :ref:`"install_requires" <setup_cfg_install_requires>`: a list of the requirements that version had; and
  - :ref:`"migrations" <setup_cfg_migrations>`: a list of the migration classes that need to run to bring the previous version's schema up to date to this version.

-To prevent duplication, the version entry for the current release should not contain any requirements, since those are already in the standard `install_requires` of `setup.cfg`.
+To prevent duplication, the version `table`_ matching the current version should not contain any requirements, since those are already in the standard `install_requires` of `setup.cfg`.